Zikov-z/Area-79-Alpha/README.md

 ---

 ## Mechanics
-- Mechanics are a part of the game that difference about
+ *Mechanics are a part of our game that differentiates us from other experiences, these are the mechanics:*
+ - Roleplay as different Roles